If you are venturing into a teacher job search, this checklist and tips will determine if you need professional interviewing assistance.

 Checklist for Job Hunting

-I don’t want you to get discouraged in your job search, so this checklist will help you to see the benefits of working with an academic resume writer and interview/career/job search coach who has earned multiple certifications and designations over the years.
+Don’t get discouraged in your job search; below is a checklist to understand the benefits of working with an academic resume writer and interview/career/job search coach who has earned multiple certifications and designations over the years.

 The point is to make you, the job seeker, look and feel professional, save you time, and attract employers easier.
 If you are struggling with any of these, then you should study this checklist!

-Read these statements below to help you decide if it is the time to invest in some professional career help.
+Read these statements below to help you decide if it is time to invest in professional career help.

 Count the number of statements that are true for you.

-The more statements that are true, the more you need to consider working with a resume writer and career coach.
+The more true statements, the more you need to consider working with a resume writer and career coach.

 It would be the perfect solution to get your teaching career moving.